 PhD students entering with a Bachelor's degree are generally expected to complete two ASTR 699 projects, although in some cases a single expanded project may be accepted instead.
 Students entering with a Master's degree may submit research done at other institutions; if this is accepted they are excused from the directed research requirement.

 The Qualifying Exam, which evaluates a student's overall knowledge of astronomy, is offered each fall semester.
 Most students entering with bachelor's degrees take this exam at the start of their fifth semester, although anyone wishing to do so can undertake the exam early.
 Students entering with master's degrees may take the exam at the start of their first, third, or fifth semesters.

-The exam has three possible outcomes: a student getting a "P*" grade qualifies for a MS degree and is ready to continue towards the PhD, a student getting a "P" grade qualifies for a MS degree, and a student getting a "F" grade fails the exam.
-A student who does not get a satisfactory grade is allowed to retake the exam.
+The exam has three possible outcomes: a student getting a "P*" grade qualifies for a MS degree and is ready to continue toward the PhD, a student getting a "P" grade qualifies for a MS degree, and a student getting a "F" grade fails the exam.